Paddlewheel Riverboats History

 Over the years, several newer boats have replaced the original Honeymoon Queen.
 In the mid 1980’s, the boats that are currently in service were built: The St. Charles Belle II and Fox River Queen.
 These boats have spacious enclosed lower decks and open upper decks, which are ideal for watching the sunset and enjoying the beautiful river views.

 Chet retired in the 1980’s after captaining his boats for almost 40 years.
-His son, Rich Anderson, and another captain have now taken over the helms of the iconic boats, which have been an integral part of the local landscape since 1945 and continue to be a beloved symbol of St. Charles.
+His son, Rich Anderson, and another captain took over the helms of the iconic boats until 2018 when the St. Charles Park District purchased the business.
+The District is truly honored to carry on this unique experience in our community, which has been an integral part of the local landscape since 1945 and continues to be a beloved symbol of St. Charles.

 Pottawatomie Park History

 Pottawatomie Park is named after the Pottawatomie tribe of Native Americans.
 The word Pottawatomie means “keepers of the fire”.